kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-1.md

    ::: info Quick Quiz

-   What were the quantities of each product in the shopping carts before they were abandoned?
+   What were the quantities of each product in the shopping carts?

    :::